kolide/launcher/docs/architecture/control_server.md

 The control server feature enables launcher to periodically query Kolide's SaaS app to receive data updates for various subsystems of launcher.
-Each subsystem is a named component and has a hash of it's data which can be used to support ETags.
+Each subsystem is a named component and has a hash of it's data.
 When the launcher's control service finds a new update for a subsystem, it notifies a consumer registered to handle updates for the subsystem, then pings all subscribers for the subsystem.

 The latest update for each subsystem is cached so the control server can avoid re-sending updates